 2. Group your contacts.

 By creating groups, you can easily pull up lists of contacts to target with each of your marketing campaigns.
 You can segment your contacts into groups based on interest, location, products purchased, and more.
-You can create your groups under the Manage Groups page under Contacts, and tag your contacts in different groups both in bulk or individually.
+You can create your groups and tag your contacts in different groups both in bulk or individually.

-You can create, rename, and share groups from your Manage Groups page under Settings.
+You can create, rename, and share groups from your Groups Settings page.

 As you add new contacts to the CRM, you’ll want to add them into the correct groups.
 If you introduce a new product or want to push out a discount for existing customers, you can easily pull up a group of interested folks and send them a targeted message.
 You can export your groups to run a mail merge with physical mailing materials, or read on to learn how to send your group an email blast.

 You may also want to group your PR and other network contacts.
 For example, if you regularly send press releases to bloggers and news sites, you'll want to have groups for these kinds of contacts so that you can easily identify and export them.

 3. Use MailChimp to send email blasts to your groups.

 MailChimp is an email marketing program built for small businesses.
 Less Annoying CRM integrates with MailChimp, and they have a free tier that you can use to get started with email marketing.
 Learn how to sync your LACRM groups with your Mailchimp audience and tags here

 Once you have your groups synced with MailChimp, you can send them targeted email blasts!

 4. Track how your leads are coming to you so that you can see which marketing channels are converting.